 Asian, healthy shrimp stir fry recipe with snow peas recipe takes 15 minutes to make.
-It’s low-carb, gluten free, qualifies for Whole30 meal.
+It’s low-carb, gluten free, and a great weeknight meal.
 All reasons for you to enjoy it guilt-free!

 Stir fry recipes are generally very healthy and it’s loaded with vegetables and proteins.
 You throw in almost any vegetable of your choice into the pan, stir fry for few minutes and viola your meal is ready.
 If you are looking for quick-fix meal for your family dinner on a busy weekday, this healthy stir fry recipe is perfect for you and your family.

 Got shrimps in your freezer?
 Good!
 You can do a quick shrimp stir fry recipe.
 Throw in the snow peas or even broccoli if you didn’t have snow peas.
 Of-course you can use fresh ones, fresh ingredients always make a dish taste amazing, no doubt.
 Flavor it with soy sauce, ginger, garlic.
 Season well.
 Your meal is ready.
 Snow peas always excite me.
 It’s so hard to find it here in India.
 And whenever I see snow peas in the super market I immediately pick them up.
 I always prefer to stir fry snow peas.
 Love the slightly crunchy bite to it when stir fry any vegetables.
 There are of-course other methods of cooking snow peas.
 You can blanch it or even steam the snow peas.